Is A Sump Pit A Necessity in Your Basement?

 The sump pit plays a critical role in keeping your basement dry, but not every homeowner believes that.

-Sump pits play a critical role in keeping your basement dry, as they hold excess water before its removed by the sump pump.
-Unfortunately, many homeowners hesitate to install them simply because of misconceptions surrounding sump pits.
-This article speaks to the common misconceptions about sump pits and their functionality within your home.
+Sump pits play a critical role in keeping your basement dry, because they they collect water that will eventually be removed by the sump pump.
+Unfortunately, many homeowners hesitate to install sump pump pits because of misconceptions surrounding them.
+This article debunks common misconceptions about sump pits and explains why they can actually become a valuable part your home.

 What Is a Sump Pit?

-Otherwise known as a sump basin, a sump pit is a hole with a gravel base located at the lowest part of the basement or crawl space.
-It collects excess water before it can cause any damage to your home.
+Also known as a sump basin, a sump pit is a hole with a gravel base located at the lowest part of the basement or crawl space.
+Keeping water away from your basement is at the heart of a sump pump pit’s design.

-The groundwater levels can get so high that water leaks into your home after a heavy storm.
-Moisture-related issues in the basement can also stem from dysfunctional gutters or water pooling around the foundation.
+After a heavy rain or snow, groundwater levels increase and make it possible for water to leak into your home and cause water damage.
+Water issues in the basement can also stem from dysfunctional gutters, a high water table, or water pooling around the foundation.

-When the water level in the sump pit gets to a certain level, the sump pump automatically comes on and starts pumping out the excess water via a discharge line.
-The water is directed to a designated drainage area such as a dry well, neighborhood drain, a creek, or pond.
+When the water level in the sump pit gets to a certain level, the sump pump automatically starts pumping out the excess water via a discharge line.
+The water is then directed to a designated drainage area such as a dry well, neighborhood drain, creek, or pond.